gitLSW/rag-chat/READ_ME.md

 rag_service.add_doc('path/to/your/document2')
 ```

-Example LLM Query usage (performs a semantic document search and provides the LLM with the relevant document)
+Example LLM Query usage (performs a semantic document search and provides the LLM with the relevant documents)
 ```python
 answer = rag_service.query_llm("What is the meaning of life ?", n_results=5)
 print(answer)
 ```

-Example of semantic document search
+Example of semantic document search finding the 5 most similar paragraphs
 ```python
 docs = rag_service.find_docs("What is the meaning of life ?", n_results=5)
 ```